jank-st/stm32U0_training_materials/adc/adc_theory.md

 # ADC (regular) conversion modes

-In this part we will focus on two options:
+In this part, we will focus on two options:

 - CONT mode (continuous)
 - DISCEN mode (discontinuous)

 ## Single conversion

 Setup:
 - CONT = 0
-- DISC = 0
+- DISCEN = 0

 Only one conversion is performed then ADC is stopped.